Get all the latest data for Latvia

 What property types will appreciate the most in Latvia in 2026?

-As of early 2026, the property type expected to appreciate the most in Latvia is existing apartments, particularly renovated standard-type units in well-connected Riga districts.
+As of 2026, apartments are expected to appreciate the most in Latvia, especially standard Riga apartments and renovated units in good city districts.

 How will interest rates affect property prices in Latvia in 2026?